-The default workspace of CorelDRAW 2018 is designed to provide a more intuitive placement of tools and controls.
+The default workspace of CorelDRAW 2019 is designed to provide a more intuitive placement of tools and controls.
 The default settings are included in DrawUI.xml, which is located in the

-CorelDRAW Technical Suite 2018\Draw\UIConfig folder.
+CorelDRAW Technical Suite 2019\Draw\UIConfig folder.

-In addition, the following workspaces for CorelDRAW are installed in CorelDRAW Technical Suite 2018\Draw\Workspace:
+In addition, the following workspaces for CorelDRAW are installed in CorelDRAW Technical Suite 2019\Draw\Workspace:

-- illustration.cdws designed for creating book cover designs, magazine adds, storyboards, and other types of illustration - illustrator.cdws designed for Adobe ${\mathbb R}$ Illustrator ${\mathbb R}$ users - lite.cdws ideal for new users who are getting started - pagelayout.cdws optimized for users who are creating layouts for business cards, branding materials, product packaging, or multipage documents - X6 Inspired.cdws designed for users who are upgrading from CorelDRAW X6 - Default(TM).cdws has a streamlined user interface (UI) that displays only the tools and commands that users are most likely to use when using a tablet
+- illustration.cdws designed for creating book cover designs, magazine adds, storyboards, and other types of illustration - illustrator.cdws designed for Adobe® Illustrator® users - lite.cdws ideal for new users who are getting started - pagelayout.cdws optimized for users who are creating layouts for business cards, branding materials, product packaging, or multipage documents - Default(TM).cdws has a streamlined user interface (UI) that displays only the tools and commands that users are most likely to use when using a tablet